During my residency at Bradley University in Peoria I was invited to participate in the 2017 edition of Terrain Biennial at Project 1612.

-The image to the left is a close up of the letterpress print on handmade paper cover of the filofax style book.
+The last image above is a close up of the handmade paper cover of the filofax poem book.

-Enlarged divided 35mm photograph hung upside down by bulldog clips from the ceiling.
+Enlarged and divided 35mm photograph hung upside down from the ceiling.

-Peripheral view of Conor Sheilds performance in background and spray painted towel and concrete test on the sofa in the forground.
+Conor Sheilds performance occuring in background and spray painted towel and concrete works on the sofa in the forground.